What Is a Data Platform? A Practical Guide for 2025

 The lakehouse is a hybrid model that combines the low-cost, flexible storage of a data lake with the management features and query performance of a data warehouse.
 Pioneered by companies like Databricks and Snowflake, it has become a standard for many modern data teams.

-A lakehouse allows organizations to store all data types—structured and unstructured—in a single system.
-This architecture enables both traditional BI analytics and advanced AI/ML projects to run on the same data.
-This versatility eliminates the need for separate, siloed systems, reducing data duplication and complexity.
-To learn more, you can learn more about lakehouse architecture in our article.
+A lakehouse allows organizations to store all data types - structured and unstructured - in a single system.
+This architecture enables both traditional BI analytics and advanced AI/ML projects to run on the same data, eliminating the need for separate, siloed systems and reducing data duplication.
+See our full breakdown of lakehouse architecture for the technical detail.

 A key advantage of the lakehouse is its direct support for data science workflows.
 Machine learning models can be trained on the full, raw dataset and then deployed alongside business intelligence dashboards, all under a single, unified governance framework.